MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Example: Delimiting Multivalued Strings

-To provide multiple string values within one string field, simply delimit the values with the Multivalue separator.
+To provide multiple string values within one string field, delimit the values with the *Multivalue separator*.
 The following section CSV example shows how the ProxyAddress field with  multiple values:

 ```CSV
 EmployeeID,DisplayName,ProxyAddresses